Adaptive virtual element methods with equilibrated fluxes: Numerical results

 We are left with the description of the marking strategy.
 Firstly, we describe how to choose the elements to mark.
 Secondly, we set a way to decide whether to mark for $\h$- or $\p$-refinement.
 Marking elements is a rather standard procedure.
 We mark for refinement all the elements~$\E \in \taun$ such that, given a positive parameter~$\sigma \in (0,1)$,

-As far as the $\h$- or $\p$-marking is concerned, we could use several strategies; see for instance survey paper~\cite{mitchell2011survey}.
-In words, the idea behind this choice resides in refining the mesh on the marked elements, where the solution is expected to be singular.
-An increase of the degree of accuracy is performed on the marked elements, where the solution is expected to be smooth.
+As for the $\h$- or $\p$-marking, we could use several strategies; see for instance the survey paper~\cite{mitchell2011survey}.
+In words, the idea behind this choice resides in refining the mesh on the marked elements where the solution is expected to be singular.
+An increase of the degree of accuracy is performed on the marked elements where the solution is expected to be smooth.
 Amongst the various techniques available in the literature, we follow the approach of Melenk and Wohlmuth, see~\cite[Section~4]{MelenkWohlmuth_hpFEMaposteriori}, which is based on comparing the actual equilibrated error estimator with a predicted one.